The full list of things you must see and do in Budapest

 - Post Office Museum

 The Post Office Museum in Budapest might be a rather specific and special interest thing to do in Budapest but I am sure there are many people interested in the history of postal services in general.
 In times before emails and social networks there used to be letters sent around the world.
 In this museum you will see how that has been done for hundreds of years.

 - House of Terror

 Surely one of the most spectacular museums in Budapest and also a very popular motif for images is the House of Terror.
-I haven’t been inside so I can’t tell you details but it must be very intersting as it is in almost every tourguide about Budapest you find these days.
+I haven’t been inside so I can’t tell you details but it must be very interesting as it is in almost every tour-guide about Budapest you find these days.

 - Nostalgia Train

 Similar to the Post Office Museum this might be an excursion for specially train interested people coming to Hungary.
 The Nostalgia Train takes you from Nyugati Train Station to the railway museum outside the city and back.
 I have been once for a dinner on this train and enjoyed it quite much even though I am not interested in trains at all.